redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/1-compliance/openscap-exercise.md

 ![login screen](images/1-compliance-aap2-login.png)

--   Once you're in Ansible Automation Platform 2, you'll be able to see a dashboard
+-   Once you have logged into Ansible Automation Platform 2, you will be shown the most recently visited page.

 ![aap_dashboard](images/1-compliance-aap2-dashboard.png)